CHICAGO BLAcK SOCIAL CULTURE MAP

 Drawing from music forms such as blues, gospel, disco, and funk as well as dances such as the slow drag, bopping, stepping, the hustle, and line dances, the map explores “house” as an evolving embodied lineage of African American forms of making community and of cultural resistance influenced by the Great Migration from the rural South to the urban North (1910s through the 1970s).
 While the core of this project focuses on Black social culture as an overarching operating category, it also acknowledges the cultural contributions of other primary social identifications, especially Latino and queer communities who were critical to the emergence of house culture in the 1970s and 1980s.
 Ultimately, we hope to contribute a previously unheard narrative into the historical record, gathering together new facets of Chicago house music & dance as examples of Americana firmly embedded in our local, regional, and national culture as well as building new strategies for sharing this rich cultural knowledge.

 Chicago has a rich history of producing and disseminating Black music from gospel to blues to house.
 In this session, panelists will discuss how Chicago’s recording & radio industries provide tremendous insight on the cultural spaces artists frequented from Alligator Records to Chess Records to Trax Records.

-With Braxton Holmes, Reginah Walton, Khris Hutchinson, Hugh H., and Samantha Gloria Bannister.
-Moderated by Ayana Contreras.
+With Braxton Holmes, Reginah Walton, Khris Hutchinson, and Hugh H. Moderated by Ayana Contreras.

 11-12pm Chicago Blues